 The history of Lostisland could easily end before even starting – but by a pure coincidence, when randomly lurking through the Internet a Russian violinist Yaroslav Mar, who ages later will become President of the Federal Republic of Lostisland, found a link to the game in user’s signature on a forum which he never visited before and hardly ever visited afterwards.
 The link in the signature was deleted several days after, but not until Yaroslav Mar had clicked on it and contrary to his principles, applied for moderator’s position.
 When in three months the administration abandoned the game, it was him who managed to got in touch with the “mother-founder” and inherited the game together with the website.

 “I was a good leader, but not such a good game admin” – would he say afterwards.
 Despite several Mar’s attempts to revive the game and gather the runaway players, website was still dying from inactivity and lack of interest.
 There was nothing easier for Lostisland than to collapse at that stage, but like every time in before and in the future, salvation came from an unexpected corner.
-Stepan Ignatiev, pianist and composer and Mar’s friend who received an invitation to join the game, suddenly showed such a passionate interest that inactivity problem receded.
+Stepan Ignatyev, pianist and composer and Mar’s friend who received an invitation to join the game, suddenly showed such a passionate interest that inactivity problem receded.
 Seeing his passion, more people started actively contributing to the game, and one could say it was prospering in the days of 2009–2010.

 But apparently, the fate of Lostisland was to be something much greater than a humble roleplay game.
 Soon the euphoria ended, and inactivity embraced Lostisland again.
-Thinking about how to solve this problem, Mar and Ignatiev agreed that only drastic reforms can save the moribund Lostisland.
+Thinking about how to solve this problem, Mar and Ignatyev agreed that only drastic reforms can save the moribund Lostisland.
 And a crazy idea of implementing the game in real life pierced their brains – the neck or nothing card was played.

 THE FIRST STEPS

-Having heard of such entities previously, Mar and Ignatiev decided to create what is called a new nation project – an informal association with the aim of creating country.
+Having heard of such entities previously, Mar and Ignatyev decided to create what is called a new nation project – an informal association with the aim of creating country.
 Recognizing the impossibility of gaining independence and sovereignty, it was decided that the new Lostisland will primarily be a cultural and social, not a political project.
 A country, albeit without real sovereignty, but based on principles of freedom and democracy – that’s was what the then roleplay game was about to be transitioned.
 And the work started quickly.

 On 1–4 September 2010 (days which are now celebrated in Lostisland as the anniversary of independence) the main basis of a new Lostisland was made – the Constitution, the Flag, the Coat of Arms and of course, the pride of Lostisland – the National Anthem, composed by Stepan Ignatiev especially for this purpose.
 The project was officially renamed into the Republic of Lostisland, with the aim of highlighting its democratic and people-oriented nature.
-According to the Constitution, Mar and Ignatiev became Captains Regent – equal in their power Heads of State and Government, term currently used by the co-governors of the Republic of San Marino.
+According to the Constitution, Mar and Ignatyev became Captains Regent – equal in their power Heads of State and Government, term currently used by the co-governors of the Republic of San Marino.
 In the first edition, it had been envisaged that the Captains Regent serve for a live term, but later it was limited to six years after which new governors should be elected.

 After having done this, a special form of “applying for citizenship” was put on the new Lostisland’s website.
 And people started joining the project – some because of its queerness, some for willing to experience new feelings, some just for fun.
 On 23 October 2010 the first Certificate of Citizenship was signed by the Captains Regent and then shipped to the recipient.
 The new era of Lostisland has started.